bestmat/bestweb/README.md

 If it shows an error, it is _likely_ that the Python interpreter location is wrong, especially if it's not on macOS.
 Change the first line of `run.py` from `#!/opt/homebrew/bin/python3` to the location of the Python3 interpreter.
-To locate the interpreter run `where python3`.
+To locate the interpreter run `which python3`.

 If any error persists, please [raise an issue](https://github.com/BestMat/BestWeb/issues/new).